Can PRP Improve Female Sexual Dysfunction? What the Research Says

 The procedure does not involve surgery, incisions, or general anesthesia.
 Here is how it works from start to finish:

-- Injection: The concentrated PRP is injected into the targeted area using a fine needle.
-For sexual dysfunction, this is typically the distal anterior vaginal wall and sometimes the clitoris.
+5. Injection: The PRP is injected into the target area with a fine needle.
+For sexual dysfunction, that’s typically the front wall of the vagina (anterior vaginal wall) and sometimes the clitoris.

-Some studies also injected PRP directly into the clitoris and the introitus (vaginal opening) area.
+Some studies also injected into the clitoris and the vaginal opening area.

 FSD is an umbrella term that covers several problems affecting a woman’s sexual experience:

-- Pain during sex (dyspareunia), which often comes from vaginal dryness and thinning caused by estrogen loss
+• Pain during sex: often caused by vaginal dryness and thinning (from lower estrogen levels)

 The women included in FSD studies had a mean age of around 49 years.
 Many were postmenopausal.
 PRP may be a particularly useful option for women who: